Tag Archives: Aaron Taylor-Johnson

 Grade: C

-One’s enjoyment will depend on your cinematic desires and expectations.
+One’s enjoyment will depend on one’s cinematic desires and expectations.

-I skew much more towards a good story with excellent acting and an emotional reaction to the project.
-I’m not as focused on brilliant CGI or dazzling visuals as some but I recognize that Tenet has these elements.
+I lean more towards a compelling story with excellent acting and a strong emotional connection to the project.
+I’m not as focused on brilliant CGI or dazzling visuals as some, but I recognize that Tenet has these elements.

 Along for the ride are an arms dealer, Priya Singh (Dimple Kapadia), and Robert Pattinson plays the Protagonist’s handler who may or may not be trusted.